API Integration for non-technical people: A Guide

 The role of API integration platforms

-API integration platforms (like iPaaS—integration platform as a service) are incredibly helpful tools that simplify how different software applications communicate and work together.
+API integration platforms (like iPaaS—integration platform as a service for SaaS applications) are incredibly helpful tools that simplify how different software applications communicate and work together.
 They're designed to be user-friendly, making it easier for people without technical skills to connect apps and automate tasks.
 Here’s a closer look at how these platforms can be a game-changer for any business, including some specific benefits they offer.

 Benefits of API integration platforms